melaniepv1/melaniepv1/README.md

-# ¡Hola!
-Soy Melanie Parra
+# Hi, I´m Melanie Parra

-🎓 Estudiante de Administración de Tecnologías de Información en el TEC
+🎓 IT Management Student at TEC

 ---